aahsnr-configs/emacs/plan.md

 - [ ] Remove diminish from everywhere
 - [ ] Keep all the lisp files from original centaur emacs config to keep track of
 - [ ] Learn how to fork a project in github within a specific branch my repo
+- [ ] Repeat the init-lsp.el integration with init-lsp-modified.el

+## Integrating scimax modules
+- [ ] scimax-autoformat-abbrev.el [Provides some flyspell stuff] - Also determine is flyspell is needed if jinx from below is used.
+- [ ] scimax-ob.el
+- [ ] scimax-jinx.el [Remove ivy and avy integrations]
+- [ ] scimax-jupyter.el [Remove hydra stuff for now]
+- [ ] scimax-latex.el